 Tharavad Explained

-Tharavad, or Tharavadu (തറവാട്), is the Malayalam term which was originally used for the ancestral home of aristocratic Nair[1] [2] families in Kerala, and which usually served as the common residence for the matrilineal joint family under the Marumakkathayam system practiced in the state.[3]
-[4] It was classically the residence of the Jenmimar, but modern usage of the word is now more generic to all social classes and religions in Kerala.[5]
-The German linguist Hermann Gundert, in his Malayalam—English dictionary published in 1872, defines a Tharavadu as, "An ancestral residence of land-owners and kings", and also as, "A house, chiefly of noblemen".[6]
+Tharavad, also spelled as Tharavadu (തറവാട്), is the Malayalam word for the ancestral home of aristocratic families[1] [2] in Kerala, it is common among Nair Hindus[3], which usually served as the common residence for the matrilineal joint family under the Marumakkathayam system practiced in the state.[4]
+[5] German linguist Hermann Gundert, in his Malayalam—English dictionary published in 1872, defines a Tharavadu as, "An ancestral residence of land-owners and kings", and also as, "A house, chiefly of noblemen".[6]
+It was classically the residence of Jenmimar, but contemporary usage of the word is now more generic to all social classes and religions in Kerala.[7]
 By extension, the word refers not just to the family's house but to the extended family that shares that house.
 Heads of tharavadus - usually the eldest living male - were known as Karnavars, and junior members as Anandravans.

 Architecture